tamed29/tic-tac-toe-group4/README.md

 ---

+## 💡 Future Enhancements (Suggestions)

+- Add scoring system with persistent leaderboard.
+- Expand board size to 4x4 or 5x5 with dynamic win conditions.
+- Add sound feedback using OS-level features (optional).
+- Graphical interface (using libraries like SFML or SDL).
+- Enable online multiplayer mode.

+---

+## 💬 Feedback & Contributions

+While this project is primarily for academic use, feedback, issues, and contributions are welcome to improve the codebase and usability.
+You may fork or build upon it for further experimentation.

+---

+## 📄 License

+This project is intended for educational and personal use only.
+Feel free to modify and share with attribution.

+---

 ## 🐞 Known Issues

 - The game currently accepts only numeric input from 1 to 9; string handling may throw errors if improperly entered.